-Masamoto Sohonten knives are prized for the quality of their workmanship and materials and are renowned for their durability.
-The popular Santoku is a versatile blade.
-(Santoku means ‘three virtues’) It is a cross between a Nakiri and Gyuto, originally intended for the home cook.
+Masamoto Sohonten knives are prized for the quality of their workmanship and materials, and are renowned for their durability.
+The popular santoku is a versatile blade.
+It is a cross between a nakiri and a gyuto, originally intended for the home cook.
 It is a multipurpose knife that can be used for cutting meat, fish, vegetables, and fruit.

 Steel: Hyper Molybdenum Vanadium